-7.5 Grading and reporting
+Grading and reporting

-Cambridge O Level results are shown by one of the grades A, A, B, C, D or E indicating the standard achieved, Grade A being the highest and Grade E the lowest.
-'Ungraded' indicates that the candidate's performance fell short of the standard required for Grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.
+Cambridge O Level results are shown by one of the grades $A^$ , A, B, C, D or E, indicating the standard achieved, $A^$ being the highest and E the lowest.
+'Ungraded' indicates that the candidate's performance fell short of the standard required for grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.
+The letters Q (result pending); X (no results) and Y (to be issued) may also appear on the statement of results but not on the certificate.